 Complete soil testing

 Many hop growers do not realize the value of accurate and timely testing of their soils in their hopyards.
 The goal of all soil testing is to inform the grower of what nutrients are available at the beginning of the growing season; middle of the season, and what is left at the end of the season.
-These test help identify nutritional problems before they cause problems and what needs to be replaced or amended.
-It is strongly advised to do testing three times during the season.
+These tests help identify nutritional problems before they cause issues and help determine what needs to be amended.
+It is strongly advised to do soil/foliage testing three times each season.

 A complete soil test includes: